Building a Detached Garage

 You will also need inspections if you have applied for permits in addition to your building permit.

-Download Garages: An Overview of Permit & Code Requirements
+View code requirements in the Garages: An Overview of Permit and Code Requirements document (PDF).